 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, the project requires a general C&D debris service.
-We route those loads specifically, while pure asphalt tear-offs stay on our standard container line to keep your disposal costs down.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service.
+Pure asphalt tear-offs—those kept separate from wood waste—remain on our standard roofing service line for faster processing.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition